Topological quantum field theory for dormant opers: Twisted opers on pointed stable curves

 \subsection{Faithful twisted $G$-opers and their moduli}

-\leavevmode\\ Next, we shall introduce the notion of a {\it faithful} twisted $G$-oper.
-As discussed below, the faithfulness should be imposed on twisted $G$-opers when we construct a suitable moduli classifying them.
+Next, we shall introduce the notion of a {\it faithful} twisted $G$-oper.
+As discussed below, the faithfulness should be imposed on twisted $G$-opers to construct a suitable moduli space classifying them.
 Let $\mfU^\mr{log}/S^\mr{log}$ be as before.